herjanice/web-programming/hw8/README.md

-# Web Programming HW#8

-Basic Function:
-1. 把 HW#7 的 ChatRoom App 改成用 GraphQL 來做 DB 的 queries
+# HW 8 - ChatRoom but with GraphQL

+Goal: Requires using GraphQL to implement database queries for the ChatRoom App from HW#7